-Patient Navigation at the Joan Karnell Cancer Center at Pennsylvania Hospital
+Patient Navigation at the Abramson Cancer Center at Pennsylvania Hospital

 Patient navigation is used as a comprehensive term to describe the type of care available to people from the time their cancer is discovered, through diagnosis, surgery, radiation, chemotherapy, survivorship or end-of-life care.
 In other words, a Patient Navigation Program provides a means for cancer patients to "navigate" their way through the health care system.